gisaacsotelo/gisaacsotelo.github.io/0-temp/js-into.md

 2. Objects represnt things and Arrays represent information (ordered information).

 ----------------------------------------------------------------------------------
-Explain what functions are and why they are helpful.
+Q - Explain what functions are and why they are helpful.
 ----------------------------------------------------------------------------------
+A -
 Functions allow us to re-use code sections that we need multiple times.
 Instead of copy pasting every single time, we can define a process (instructions), and put them inside a function, then whenever we need to use the function we can call it.